enkidevs/curriculum/sql/dql/joins-concepts/primary-foreign-keys.md

 [1:One-Way and Bilateral Relationships]
 Tables can either have one-way or bilateral relationships.
 One-way relationships typically happen when multiple entries in the table with the foreign key can map to several entries in the other table (one-to-many).
 This means that trying to map in the other direction (i.e many-to-one) would not make sense.
 Bilateral relationships can occur where both tables contain foreign keys referencing one another.
 In bilateral relationships there is typically a one-to-one mapping of entries.
-These generally present areas for potential *database optimization* as you are then storing duplicate info and would be better off just merging the two tables permanently.
+These generally present areas for potential *database normalisation* as you are then storing duplicate info and would be better off just merging the two tables permanently.

 ---